Looking out for a day care facility for your child? Here's a safety checklist you need to go through first

 Children of different age groups require different combinations of nutrients.
 The quality and exact nature of food offered cannot be simply assumed.
 The level of hygiene in the kitchen should, in fact, make-or-break the deal.

 Every child is likely to dislike the new environment with unfamiliar faces.
 But despite the initial, almost-distressing separation, children have wonderful ways of adapting to their surroundings if provided with the right care and affection.
-This is the hallmark of a good day care centre.
+This is the hallmark of a good daycare center.
 After safety, focus on the facilities and trained staff that can keep your child happy and engrossed.

-When you’re not around, your basic principles and rules for your child’s development should be.
-Little things such as meal and sleep schedules, play time, exposure to TV and other gadgets must be well regulated.
-If not, the child can have problems adjusting with the everyday routine.
+When you're not around, your basic principles and rules for your child's development should be.
+Little things such as meal and sleep schedules, playtime, exposure to TV, and other gadgets must be well regulated.
+If not, the child can have problems adjusting to the everyday routine.